riczorn/postfix-mx-smart-router/README.md

     $ echo "get xyz@gmail.com" | nc 127.0.0.1 10099
 ```

+## Expected response
+The service responds with:
+- 200 followed by the URL-encoded relay server *from the selected group* if a match is found
+- 200 followed by the URL-encoded relay server *from the default group/all servers* if **no** match is found
+- 500 NO%20RESULT is never returned

 ## End of updated part
-Please find the original README below, as it appeared at the time of this fork; most of it is still valid,
+Please find the original README below, as it appeared at the time of this fork October 3rd, 2025; most of it is still valid,
-The only notable difference is the different name: `postfix-mx-smart-router.py` and **different configuration** format and options
+The only notable difference is the different name: `postfix-mx-smart-router.py` and **different configuration** filename, format and options

 # Postfix MX Pattern Router Service